|

 1413 February 7, TORTOSA DISPUTATION (Aragon, Spain)

-Was enraged by the lack of voluntary conversions after the Christian "victory" at the Tortosa disputation.
-As a result, he banned the study of the Talmud in any form, instituted forced Christian sermons (where Jews were forced to listen to conversion sermons each Sunday), and tried to restrict Jewish life completely.
+Was enraged by the lack of a greater number of “voluntary” conversions after the Christian "victory" at the Tortosa disputation.
+Benedict XIII (not to be confused with Pope Benedict XIII (1649-1730), published his Bull Etsi Doctoribus Gentium.
+In it, he banned owning or studying of the Talmud, the right to bake and sell unleavened bread, and engaging in any vocational or medical professions.
+He instituted forced Christian sermons (where Jews were forced to listen to conversion sermons each Sunday), and prohibited Jews from leaving the country.

 1416 JEWISH SYNOD (Bologna, Italy)